- Several apps on your computer must be run as administrators for various purposes. It is possible that the feature will not work at all times.

 Troubleshooting the “Run as Administrator” Not Working Issue

 You can follow several methods to fix the “Run as Administrator” problem.
-Some ways are straightforward to perform, while some might require some level of technical expertise.
+Some ways are straightforward to perform, while others require some technical expertise.
 However the case may be, our guide will give you all the necessary information that even less tech-savvy individuals can follow.

 First Method – Enable the User Account Control